smartdatalake/gcore-spark-ggd/README.md

 # Graph Generating Dependencies using G-CORE interpreter on Spark

-The Graph Generatign Dependencies is a dependency proposed for property graphs inspired by the tuple- and equality-generating dependencies for relational data.
+The Graph Generating Dependencies is a new class of graph dependencies proposed for property graphs inspired by the tuple- and equality-generating dependencies for relational data.
 More information on the Graph Generating Dependencies and its syntax refer to the paper at:

 Shimomura, Larissa C., George Fletcher, and Nikolay Yakovets.
 "GGDs: Graph Generating Dependencies." arXiv preprint arXiv:2004.10247 (2020).